gitsakos/spaceuid/README.md

 ## Usage Example

-To turn your custom typed ID into a space ID, simply implement the SpaceUID interface.
+To turn your custom typed ID into a SpaceUID, simply implement the SpaceUID interface.

 ```go